Bettermeans/help.bettermeans/_posts/2010-12-04-dashboard.markdown

 Voting on the Dashboard functions using lazy majority.
 Lazy majority is a vote that is open for 3 days and at the end of the 3 days if there are more yes' than no's than an item advances.
 This means that those who show up to vote, drive the direction of the work, and there is no waiting for unanimity.
 The exception to the 3 days of waiting are:

-* if the majority of active members on that project workstream have voted yes, than the item advances before the 3 days are up
+* if the majority of active members on that workstream have voted yes, than the item advances before the 3 days are up
 * if the difference between yes and no votes is greater than half the # on the dice.
 * when someone Blocks an item - this stops an item and any member has that power.
 But a block requires an explanation, and should be used with respect.